CSU Research Competition

 How can I learn more?

 Please explore materials available on this page and email studentresearch@calpoly.edu or DM us on Instagram (@calpolystudentresearch) with any questions.
-See information on connecting with staff and peer advisors in the Office of Student Research here.

-Who can apply to participate in the 2024 CSU Research Competition?
+Who can apply to participate?

 Note: You are welcome to submit projects completed with a faculty or staff member.
 You may also submit projects with multiple student authors.

-Please note: An individual student is limited to the submission of two projects to the 2024 competition - one as primary author and one as a secondary author or two as secondary author.
+Please note: An individual student is limited to the submission of two projects to the 2025 competition - one as primary author and one as a secondary author or two as secondary author.

 What disciplines can participate?